 I haven’t seen the new movie by the same title, so I have no idea how they compare.
 The story of Mr. Popper’s Penguins is a classic, and it grows rapidly.
 Starting with a simple fan letter to Admiral Drake, Mr. Popper gets a pet penguin delivered to his house. soon he has 12.
 Keeping them cool and fed isn’t easy, in fact, it’s downright hilarious!!
 This one’s great for all ages!

-Beverly Cleary has some of the best middle-grade book series ever!
+Beverly Cleary has some of the best middle-grade series ever!

-First, the everyday lives of Ramona Quimby, an independent and imaginative girl, and Henry Huggins whose creative methods often lead to truouble.
+First, the everyday lives of Ramona Quimby, an independent and imaginative girl, and Henry Huggins whose creative methods often lead to trouble.
 These two are neighbors, who each get their own series.

 Encyclopedia Brown is the best boy detective ever!!